 Not to state the obvious, but if you long for more light in your home, add artificial light sources.
 Recessed cans, chandeliers, lamps, and wall sconces are all part of a comprehensive lighting plan — just stay away from fluorescent options to keep the look soft.
 In spaces where floor lamps aren't a possibility, get creative.
 For example, under-cabinet lighting works great in the kitchen.

 Mirrors give the illusion of a larger space and also reflect light back from your windows.
 A large mirror (or multiple mirrors) is even better; just place it opposite or adjacent to windows to get the most bang for your buck.

 6. Clean your windows.

-Speaking of windows, when was the last time you cleaned yours?
+Speaking of windows, when was the last time you cleaned yours — both inside and out?
 Grimy windows aren't doing anyone a favor and actually do block out a decent amount of light.
 Not sure of the best way to clean them?
 Vinegar is a simple and natural solution.

 7. Move any furniture that blocks your windows.